NEWTON PUBLIC SCHOOLS

 9. IF I DON’T QUALIFY NOW, MAY I APPLY LATER?
 Yes, you may apply at any time during the school year.
 For example, children with a parent or guardian who becomes unemployed may become eligible for free and reduced price meals if the household income drops below the income limit.

 10. WHAT IF I DISAGREE WITH THE SCHOOL’S DECISION ABOUT MY APPLICATION?
 You should talk to school officials.
-You also may ask for a hearing by email at firstname.lastname@example.org or write: Mr. Michael Cronin, Chief of Operations, 100 Walnut Street, Newtonville, MA 02460.
+You also may ask for a hearing by email at firstname.lastname@example.org or write: Mr. Liam Hurley, Assistant Superintendent/Chief Financial and Administrative Officer, 100 Walnut Street, Newtonville, MA 02460.

 11. MAY I APPLY IF SOMEONE IN MY HOUSEHOLD IS NOT A U.S. CITIZEN?
 Yes.
 You, your children, or other household members do not have to be U.S. citizens to apply for free or reduced price meals.